How to keep yourself, your animals, your investment, and your food supply safe

 Park your vehicle in a clean area on your own farm or when visiting farms.

-Talk to your doctor if you are sick, especially if you've been around a sick animal.
+Talk to your doctor if you are sick, especially if you have been around a sick animal.

 Isolate new animals off the farm or in a well-segregated area for 30 days.
 Make sure no equipment is shared between these animals and non-isolated animals.